JasonCFowler/LibGuides-Customizations/README.md

 # LibGuides-Customizations
 This repositiory contains customizations to LibGuides CMS for the <a href="http://libguides.georgetowncollege.edu/LRC" target="_blank">library's webiste</a> at Georgetown College.
+It features the code for three customized templates (homepageTemplate, noSideNavTemplate, and sideNavTemplate), the header and footer code, and the css file used to create the library's website.